PiuPiuKun/ProjectDevFight/Documentation/CharacterSubmission.md

 # Character Rules

+### IT'S IMPORTANT THAT EVERY CHARACTER HAS IT'S OWN COPYRIGHT
 In order to keep the game balance, we ask all creators to keep their characters "Non-Broken".
 As in, nothing Over-Powered or similar.
 (That's what the RageDrive is